 I recently interviewed Sean Hamel from The Art of Dental Marketing about a concept that has been extremely successful in many industries over the past several years, story-based marketing.
 The idea is to use storytelling to build and promote your brand.
 Rather than ads that an audience often ignores, story-based marketing engages the reader, listener, or viewer in your messaging.
 For dentist-owners looking to attract new patients and keep them longer, the results have been astonishing, and Sean has been gracious enough to share his knowledge, experiences – and a special offer – to help you transform your practice marketing!
 Let’s hear from Sean…

 Hi Sean.
 Dental marketing is somewhat unique, in that many patients have fears or apprehensions about visiting the dentist.
-How can owner-dentist use story-based marketing to help create comfort for potential patients?
+How can dentist-owners use story-based marketing to help create comfort for potential patients?

 First, thanks for giving me the opportunity to share what I’ve learned about story-based marketing and some of the results I’ve seen when used properly.